wordswords/dotfiles/README.md

 ### Creating a simple patch to apply later

-1. To generate the patch, run the following command in the same dir as the file you want to patch `diff -u <file1> <file2> > patch.diff`
+1. To generate the patch, run the following command in the same directory as the file you want to patch `diff -u <file1> <file2> > patch.diff`
 2. Edit the patch file and make sure both filenames mentioned are the same filename that you want patched.